 So what better way to help them figure out what to do than to decide together how to get them on a summer routine that will work for everyone.

-Check out this freebie below.
+Scroll down to check out this freebie below.

 I have created a Summer Schedule that is going to help you reign in your babies and bring order back to your household.